-Walt Disney World has an option, whenever you buy a Disney Magic Your Way package, to add a “Dining Plan”.
+When purchasing your Disney Magic Your Way Package, you’re given an option to add a “Dining Plan”.
 Here are the dining plan details for each price level.
-We share these here, because they breakdown the elusive world of Snacks( S), Quick Service Meals (QS) and Table Service Dining ( TS) .
-It is best when you can get a dining plan for free.
+We share these here because they breakdown the elusive world of Snacks( S), Quick Service Meals (QS), and Table Service Dining ( TS) dining experiences.
+And as always be on the lookout for Disney promotions on how to get a Disney dining plan for free.

 Disney Dining Plan

 The Disney Dining Plan also allows you a refillable drink mug for use at the resorts, 1 quick service meal, 1 table service meal which includes dessert, and 2 snacks per person.
 Details about the Disney Dining Plan.

 The newest dining plan at Disney allows you a refillable drink mug for use at the resorts, 2 Meals – Any combination of Table-Service and Quick-Service (per night of stay) 2 Snacks/Nonalcoholic Drinks (per night of stay) Details about the Disney Dining Plan Plus.